uncognic/DuckOS/README.md

 ### Security

-Since there are a lot of features disabled like for performance, we also matter about security..
+Since there are a lot of features disabled for performance, we also care about security.

 **What do we do?**